-At its discretion, the BC PNP may require you to provide valid language test results during the application assessment to determine whether you have the language proficiency to perform the duties of the position.
+At its discretion, the BC PNP may require you to provide valid language test results during the application assessment to determine whether you have the language proficiency to perform the duties of your job offer.
 If the BC PNP requests language test results, CLB Competency Tables will be used to determine the minimum language proficiency level for the position.